figsgksss/DRSL/README.md

 Retail Machine Assets: Explore a collection of 3D models and UI components used in DRS.
 Scripts and Functionality: Dive into the Lua scripts that power the retail machines, complete with comments for easier understanding.
 Customization Examples: Find templates and examples that can help you customize your own retail setups.

-Installation
-To get started with the DRS machines:
+To get started with the DRSL machines:

 Clone the repository: